rickb777/where/README.md

 * Also supports dynamic `LIMIT`, `OFFSET` and `ORDER BY` clauses.
 * Allows the identifiers to be quoted to suit different SQL dialects, or not at all.
 * `dialect` package supports different placeholder styles.
-* `quote` package supports quoting SQL identifiers in back-ticks, double quotes, or nothing.
+* `quote` package supports quoting SQL identifiers in back-ticks, double quotes, square barckets, or nothing.

 ## Install